bizzlechizzle/visual-buffet/sme/ram-plus-image-tagging.md

 **Choose RAM++ when:**
 - You need broad vocabulary coverage (4,585 categories)
 - Open-set recognition of uncommon categories is important
-- You don't need per-tag confidence scores
+- Multi-resolution robustness checking is valuable
 - Cost-efficient batch processing is priority

 **Choose alternatives when:**
-- You need confidence scores (use SigLIP or CLIP)
 - Custom vocabulary is required (use CLIP/SigLIP zero-shot)
 - Minimal latency is critical (use CLIP)
+- You need zero-shot classification on arbitrary labels

 ---